Your mobile number is used for your protection, and you may be very sorry if you don’t.

 Your phone number is one small part of your identity.
 As long as you maintain that number in working order, it’s how the people you share it with reach you.
-Even if you lose your phone, that number can be quickly reassigned to its replacement by your carrier.
+Even if you lose your phone, that number can be reassigned to your replacement phone by your carrier.

-If an online service needs you to prove that you’re the account owner and you have the right to log in to that account, even if the password doesn’t seem to be working, that phone number you gave them is the proof they use.1 They text you a code.
+If an online service needs you to prove that you’re the account owner and you have the right to log in to that account, even if the password doesn’t seem to be working, that phone number you gave them when you set up the account is the proof they use.1 They text you a code.
 Your ability to provide that code when asked proves you have the phone at that number.

 It proves you are who you say you are.

-It proves you should be allowed access to the account to which you associated that phone number.
+It proves you should be allowed access to the account with which you associated that phone number.

 Google will not use your mobile phone number to spy, track, or otherwise compromise your privacy.